osdajiba/option-hedge---spread-strategy/README.md

    ./bin/launch.bat
    ```

-   **you can go to file `bin` , and then click 'launch.bat' to launch the program, or using IDE like PyCharm or vscode to run `./bin/main.py`*
+   **you can go to file `bin` , and then click `launch.bat` to launch the program, or using IDE like PyCharm or vscode to run `./bin/main.py`*

-4. Finally，if you want the statical result, please run the notebook file : `bin/result.ipynb`, it will generate file  `db/result` which is largher than 1GB.
+4. Finally，if you want the statical result, please run the notebook file : `bin/result.ipynb`, <font color=blue>which will generate file  `db/result` which is larger than 1GB</font>.

-**Before running `bin/result.ipynb` will calling 16 processes!
-Please check out if your computer's cores and logical processors is avliable.*
+*<font color=red>*Running `bin/result.ipynb` will calling default processors = 16 !
+Please check out if your computer's cores and logical processors are available before you run the program.*</font>

 ## License